€5,- EU SHIPPING | FREE EU SHIPMENT FOR ORDERS OVER €50,- | USA SHIPPING €25,-

 The most important measure for protecting our raw, monofloral manuka honey is the placement of our wooden beehives: we choose remote, rural, pristine locations far from farmland.
 This minimizes the risk of the presence of herbicides and pesticides at these locations.

-Manuka New Zealand produces exclusively raw, unfiltered, unpasteurized, monofloral manuka honey in BPA-free packaging and is produced, processed and packaged in New Zealand.
+MNZ produces exclusively raw, unfiltered, unpasteurized, monofloral manuka honey in BPA-free packaging and is produced, processed and packaged in New Zealand.